 The Data Model

-INSPIRE data models adhere to the structure used in the format called OGC Geographic Markup Language (GML).
+The established INSPIRE data models adhere to an encoding used in the format called OGC Geographic Markup Language (GML).

 GML is an XML-based encoding standard designed for modelling information about geographic features in plain text.
 Text offers a simple and accessible medium: it’s easy to inspect and make changes.
 Inside GML, geographic features are described by their properties and geometries.
 This can be quite simple, like representing a tree with a single point feature, or incredibly complicated, like a forest represented by many-nested features of trees, rocks, streams, and hills.

 GML provides the language to describe all aspects of geographic features and the flexibility to combine them in different ways.
 For example, describing hydrography is quite different from a utility network, so each of INSPIRE’s 34 themes has a GML model that accounts for unique features, properties and geometries.

 Collectively, the 34 GML models constitute the INSPIRE GML profile.
 A GML profile is a departure from your run-of-the-mill GML.
 It may look and feel like GML, but the data model is highly specialized and customized for its application.
 It might be helpful to remember that GML is a language, not a data format.
 So, just like I may be able to read and write English, that doesn’t necessarily mean I will understand a Physics textbook.
 Because of this, working with a GML profile requires a deeper knowledge of its specifications (in this case, INSPIRE).
 Other examples of GML profiles are CityGML, OS MasterMap, German NAS, and Top10 GML.